Renew America’s Nonprofits is a Department of Energy program where you can learn more about clean energy funding for nonprofits.

 Loans for innovative clean energy solutions and reinvestment in closed or aging energy facilities.

-$3.6b in loans for innovative clean energy and supply chain solutions, energy infrastructure reinvesment, and state energy financing institution support.
+$3.6b in loans for innovative clean energy and supply chain solutions, energy infrastructure reinvestment, and state energy financing institution support.

 State governments, local governments, nonprofits, Federally- and State-recognized Tribes, special districts, independent school districts, public and private institutions of higher education, public housing authorities, and large and small businesses may be eligible to apply.

 Click “Learn More” for information on how to apply.
-Funding to remain available through September 30, 2026.
+Available through September 30, 2026 or until funds are expended.

 Funding to improve walkability, safety, and access to public transit